-Weight Watchers is one of the most famous diets around – and with good reason.
+The WW diet (also known as Weight Watchers) is one of the most famous diets around.

 According to the brand, between 2004 and 2014, UK Weight Watchers members lost a staggering eight million stone, and that’s not all.